 Specialized health care programs in Massachusetts help people with specific health care needs, such as elders, pregnant women, people with HIV/AIDS, the unemployed, uninsured residents, people who need help paying for their prescriptions, college students, and others.
 Each of these programs has its own eligibility requirements, benefits, and application process.

-Homelessness programs in Massachusetts help people who are homeless or in serious danger of losing their housing.
-Prevention services provide financial assistance, counseling, and other services to help families stay in their current housing or move to safe permanent housing.
+Homelessness programs help people who are homeless or in serious danger of losing their housing.
+Prevention services provide financial assistance and counseling to help families stay in their current housing or move to safe permanent housing.
 Emergency shelters and transitional programs offer temporary housing for families and individuals who have nowhere else to live.

 Massachusetts housing programs help households with limited incomes find and pay for clean, safe, affordable housing in public or privately owned units.
 Rental programs include Section 8, MRVP, and AHVP rent vouchers; private affordable housing and public housing.
 Homebuyer / homeowner programs help families buy, keep, and repair single and multi-family homes.

 Legal Services and other non-profit organizations give free legal assistance to low-income and elderly Massachusetts residents, and help noncitizens with immigration problems.
-In addition, several organizations offer free online and telephone hotline legal help with housing, public benefits, elder rights, family law, health care, and other issues important to Massachusetts residents.
+In addition, several organizations offer free online and telephone hotline legal help with housing, public benefits, elder rights, family law, health care, and other issues.